What is a Michigan Annual Statement?

 One of the requirements of maintaining a Limited Liability Company (LLC), corporation, or Professional Limited Liability Company (PLLC), or in Michigan, is filing an Annual Report (sometimes referred to as an Annual Statement).
-The Annual Report is used to confirm and update the company’s information each year with the Department of Licensing and Regulatory Affairs, such as the name and address of members, directors, or officers and the contact information for the Registered Agent.
+The Annual Report is used to confirm and update the company’s information each year with the Michigan Department of Licensing and Regulatory Affairs, such as the name and address of members, directors, or officers and the contact information for the Registered Agent.

 What is Needed to File a Michigan Annual Report

 You have the option of filing your Corporation and LLC Annual Report online or by mail.
 To file online, visit the Michigan Department of Licensing and Regulatory Affairs website, otherwise you can fill out the form that is mailed or download and fill out the Annual Report Form.

 The report asks for information such as:

 - Name and address of the Registered Agent

 - Name and address of the officers, directors, members, and/or managers

 Michigan Annual Statement Fee

 The Annual Report filing fee for either the Corporation and LLC is $25.

 The State of Michigan has different deadlines depending on the business entity.

 LLCs: The Annual Report for LLCs in Michigan are due February 15th of each year.
 If the LLC was formed after September 30th, it’s not required to file an annual statement in February.

 The Department of Licensing and Regulatory Affairs office sends a reminder to the Registered Agent on file 90 days in advance of the Annual Report due date.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.

 My business made little or no money.
 Do I still have to file the Annual Report?

 Even if your Corporation or LLC received no income or had no business activity, the Annual Statement is still required to be filed.

 What happens if you don’t file the Annual Report on time?

 LLCs are not charged a late fee however Corporations will receive a late fee of $10 per month the Annual Report is late, up to $50.